 At Paul Padda Law, we make it our business to fight for the rights of our clients, so you can get the maximum amount your are entitled through a personal injury claim.
 Unfortunately, when dealing with insurance companies, it is important to remember that they have a financial motive for undervaluing or even denying your claim.
 They may attempt to downplay your injuries, the impact they have on your life, or the amount of medical care and treatment you are likely to need.
 They may also attempt to blame you for the accident or use statements you make to claim you were partially at fault, thereby reducing the total amount you are entitled to recover.

 Before making any statements that could be used against you or accepting a settlement that is far less than what you deserve, speak to our experienced Las Vegas personal injury attorneys first.
 Our prior experience and our reputation in the field help us in negotiations with insurance companies.
-As former federal prosecutors and members of law enforcement, we can conduct thorough accident investigations and gather the evidence necessary to support your claim.
+Our personal injury lawyer conducts thorough accident investigations and gather the evidence necessary to support your claim.

 In the event an appropriate settlement cannot be reached with the insurance company, we will not hesitate to file a personal injury lawsuit against the at fault party through the Nevada courts.
 Depending on your situation, you may be entitled to seek the following types of damages: